raheelwaqar/aws-certification-notes/devops-engineer-professional.md

       * Controlled by CodeDeploy
       * Allows to verify a new deployment of a service before sending production traffic to it
 * **Task Definition**
+  * Tasks defination are metadata in JSON format to tell ECS how to run a Docker container so it won't run it but tell how to run it.
   * ECS allows to run and maintain a specified number containers in a task definition
     * Group by responsility, e.g. separate task definitions for frontend and backend
   * The task definition is a text file, in JSON format, that describes one or more *containers*, up to a maximum of ten, that form your application